-Allows women religious to develop their ministry skills and to apply their gifts and education to mission service.
+Allows religious men and women to develop their ministry skills and to apply their gifts and education to mission service.

 In order that this vocation can develop fully, formation must be integral, rooted in one's own culture, community-forming, directed towards apostolic service and open to the needs of the world...
-(SVD Constitutions.
-502)
+(SVD Constitutions, 502)

 Besides the skills and knowledge requisite for mission, the Religious Formation Program offers opportunity for applying these tools in concrete activities within a Christ-centered community.
-This practical service helps the religious sister see how her coursework and other activities fit in with the charism of her congregation.
+This practical service helps the religious men and women see how their coursework and other activities fit in with the charism of their congregation.

 Careful preparation, supervision and support, reflection and evaluation characterize the service experience.
 Challenges inherent in working with people of differing socio-economic or cultural groups offer significant opportunities for growth.
-The structure of the program helps educate the religious sister about her own areas for growth, and helps her develop critical insight and sound judgment.
-The process further stimulates her desire for service as she learns of the needs of the world and her own gifts in meeting those needs.
+The structure of the program helps educate the religious men and women about their own areas for growth, and helps them develop critical insight and sound judgment.
+The process further stimulates their desire for service as they learn of the needs of the world and their own gifts in meeting those needs.

-FORMATION PROGRAM FOR WOMEN RELIGIOUS
+FORMATION PROGRAM FOR MEN AND WOMEN RELIGIOUS

-The Formation Program of Divine Word College fosters the maturity and growth of the religious sister oriented toward mission in five facets of development: human, spiritual, intellectual, intercultural community, and mission ministry.
-Her growth is demonstrated through observed behaviors and expressed ideas, manifestations of her own deepening discernment of her call which allow others to help evaluate her readiness for mission.
+The Formation Program of Divine Word College fosters the maturity and growth of the religious men and women oriented toward mission in five facets of development: human, spiritual, intellectual, intercultural community, and mission ministry.
+Their growth is demonstrated through observed behaviors and expressed ideas, manifestations of their own deepening discernment of their call which allow others to help evaluate their readiness for mission.

-The religious sister is challenged to see the Program's expectations as an invitation to freely choose, out of love and a personal relationship with Jesus Christ, a way of life that leads to dedicated mission service, personal fulfillment in a shared community life, and her own ever- deepening spiritual life.
+The religious men and women are challenged to see the Program's expectations as an invitation to freely choose, out of love and a personal relationship with Jesus Christ, a way of life that leads to dedicated mission service, personal fulfillment in a shared community life, and their own ever-deepening spiritual life.